cascadiajs/cascadiajs-2020/src/views/pages/content/career-night.md

 ---
 title: Career Night
 image: /images/career-night.jpg
-excerpt: Join us for a pre-conf evening event where we explore find a job and managing your career.
+excerpt: Join us for a pre-conf evening event on 8/31 where we explore finding a job and managing your career.
 ---
 ![Folks sitting down and talking at an evening event](/images/career-night.jpg)